r4stl1n/condex/README.md

 ### Description
 Condex is a console based crypto currency Index Fund Management centered around bittrex.
 It is designed to easily manage the allocation and rebalancing of your index fund.

+### Getting Started
+Check out our {Wiki}[https://github.com/R4stl1n/condex/wiki] for more detailed information and instructions on getting started.

 ### Who To Thank: